Kubernetes clusters

 Taints are applied to all worker nodes in the group.
 They prohibit the scheduler to place pods on these nodes, if there are no appropriate permissions (tolerations) for pods.

-Kubernetes Clusters in K2 Cloud#
+Kubernetes clusters in K2 Cloud#

 You can quickly launch containerized applications integrated with K2 Cloud services.
 This allows you to efficiently distribute traffic and scale clusters in a secure and stable cloud infrastructure.
 You can manage security groups, link Kubernetes clusters to existing instances, use object storage, and configure VPN connections between your infrastructure and Kubernetes clusters.